vanessa-kang/tp/docs/DeveloperGuide.md

 #### 3.2.2.
 Global, Ui, Parser, Storage, Apps

 * The `global` package contains classes, exceptions and objects that are required across the whole app.
-* The `ui` package contains the class that is responsible for sharing one `scanner` class across the whole app to prevent multiple IO streams
+* The `ui` package contains the class which is responsible for sharing one `scanner` class across the whole app to prevent multiple IO streams
-* The `parser` package contains the class that handles user's app selection
+* The `parser` package contains the class which handles user's app selection
 * The `storage` package handles loading and saving of user's data to a save file.
 * Packages for Available apps such as Academic Planner and CAP Calculator are stored within `apps` package